evotions/KeyboardEmu-for-BBC-Microbit/README.md

 **Raspberry Pi** makes an excellent dedicated bridge device, allowing you to control other computers over the network or create standalone kiosk systems.

-## Example Project Ideas

-**Accessibility Controller** - Create custom input devices for users with mobility limitations using the micro:bit's sensors and buttons.

-**Gaming Controller** - Use accelerometer tilting for mouse control and buttons for keyboard shortcuts in your favorite games.

-**Presentation Remote** - Control slideshow presentations wirelessly using micro:bit buttons to advance slides and a laser pointer function.

-**Home Automation Interface** - Control smart home devices by sending keyboard shortcuts to control applications.

-**Educational Tools** - Teach programming concepts by creating physical controllers that interact with educational software.

 ## Security and Safety